anardine/atmega328p-weather-station/README.md

 ```

 ## Instructions to Use this Successfully
-1. **Do not solder** the flash, ATMEGA328P and sensors to the board directly.
-There are some bugs when uploading the code using an USBasp that crashes the system.
+1. **Do not solder the flash, ATMEGA328P and sensors to the board directly.** There are some bugs when uploading the code using an USBasp that crashes the system.
 Please upload the code to the board with the sensors removed.
-2. Please **do not** yet use the `USE_FLASH` on `main.c` as this is still under implementation.
+2. **Do not use the `USE_FLASH` on `main.c` yet** as this is still under implementation.
-3. This runs using the PlatformIO Enviroment.
+3. This runs using the PlatformIO Environment.
 Please install the PlatformIO plugin on your IDE and open this project as a PlatformIO project.
 4. Most of the details that the user has to provide are defined at `include/config.h`.
 Please set define there your Wifi SSID, password and the domain this module will send data to.
 You can also give this board a name, which will be the name saved as the `device` on your database.
-5. Create a database on your webserver (MySQL prefenciably and run the create table statement described at `create_table.sql`)
+5. Create a database on your webserver (MySQL preferentially and run the create table statement described at `create_table.sql`)
-6. Insert all the database details that you created at `php_api/api.php`
+6. Insert all the database details that you created at `webserver/api.php` and `webserver/fetch_data.php`
+7. Upload `webserver/api.php`, `webserver/fetch_data.php` and `webserver/weather_dashboard` on the root of your domain.
-7. Connect the USBasp to the SPI interface of the board
+8. Check if all sensors are removed and Connect the USBasp to the SPI interface of the board. **Please check the pinnout correctly and use the jumper for 3.3V instead of 5V on the USBAsp**
-8. Run the `Set Fuses` from PlatformIO.
+9. Run the `Set Fuses` from PlatformIO.
 This will set the necessary fuses for to use the 8MHz clock.
-9. Run the `Upload` from PlatformIO.
+10. Run the `Upload` from PlatformIO.
 This should upload the code to the board.
-10. Insert all sensors
+11. Insert all sensors
-11. Power the board
+12. Power the board
-12. Check if the data is being collected within the timebox defined
+13. Check if the data is being collected within the timebox defined and check for any error traces reported on the dashboard footer